RitikPatni/Front-End-Web-Development-Resources/README.md

 - [Notepad++](https://notepad-plus-plus.org/) - Notepad++ is a free (as in "free speech" and also as in "free beer") source code editor and Notepad replacement that supports several languages. **Windows Only**
 - [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose. **All Platforms**
 - [Visual Studio Code](https://code.visualstudio.com/) - Code editing Redefined.
 It has syntax highlighting and autocompletion with IntelliSense, Git commands built-in, Extensible and customizable. **Open Source** | **All Platforms**
+- [UltraEdit](https://www.ultraedit.com/) - UltraEdit is a powerful HTML and Code editor available for Mac, Windows, and Linux.
+It comes with a built-in file comparison utility, autocompletion, advanced layout, multi-tab, multi-pane editors, and syntax highlighting for the most popular programming languages.

 ### Visual Studio Code Extensions